ccny-physics-sims/ccny-physics-sims.github.io/_tutorials/2016-08-05-intro-to-codepen.md

 }
 ```

 Copy this snippet into the tab that says "JavaScript."
+(Don't worry about the HTML and CSS tabs--they're ok on their own.)

 <img src = "../post-imgs/codepen-intro/codepen8.png">